-2nd October 2022-

 “One person who can express himself in life exercises a force superior to

 Lord, nowadays when people want to move trees they call in a bulldozer,

-We thank you for the great people of our time,
+We thank you for great people of our era,

 “Be uprooted and planted in the sea,” and they will obey us.

 Lord, we remember with gratitude people we have known who have done good work without any fuss:

 – good neighbors,